jimhigson/oboe.js-website/content/download.md

 var oboe = require('oboe');
 ```

-Downloading Oboe.js for the Browser
+Downloading manually for the Browser
 -----------------------------------

 Save one of these files: